 6. Competition for Natural Resources

 Air isn’t the only natural resource that is at risk.
-A 2014 IPCC Climate Change report tells of the bleak picture that we can expect if the world continues on its current path.
+IPCC Climate Change reports tell of the bleak picture that we can expect if the world continues on its current path.
 Within 50 years, we can expect famine, pestilence, crop failure, and warfare over dwindling resources.

 I realize that many people reading this might not subscribe to the notion that climate change is manmade, but it is naïve to ignore the risks that come with dwindling natural resources.